uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/table.rst

 Table metadata
 --------------

-An implementation of :txtref:`table_metadata` concept.
-Holds additional information about data inside the table, that is not a part of table concept.
+An implementation of the :txtref:`table_metadata` concept.
+Holds additional information about data within the table.
+The objects of ``table_metadata`` shall be :term:`reference-counted <Reference-counted object>`.

 .. onedal_class:: oneapi::dal::table_metadata